tasmota/decode-config/README.md

                         [--ignore-warnings] [--dry-run] [-h] [-H] [-v] [-V]
 ```

-For full help run **decode-config** with parameter `--full--help` or `-H`.
-This will print a verbose [program parameter](#complete-program-parameter) list.
+For advanced help run **decode-config** with parameter `--full--help` or `-H`.
+This will print a [complete program parameter](#complete-program-parameter) list.

-> Parameters with one dash `-` are short forms of word parameters.
-You can use both forms, whichever you prefer.

 ### Basics

-To get any result pass at least a Tasmota source where you want to read your data from.
+To get a result, at least pass a Tasmota source where you want to read the configuration from.

-A source can be either a
+Source can be either

 * a device hostname or IP available and online within your network:
 use `--device <host>` or `-d <host>` parameter